civol/HDLRuby/README.md

 end
 ```

-Sunblocks have their scope so that it is possible to declare signals without colliding with existing ones.
-For example, it is possible to
+Sub-blocks have their own scope, so it is possible to declare signals without name collisions.
-declare three different inner signals all called `sig` as follows:
+For example, the following code declares three different inner signals, all named `sig`:

 ```ruby
 ...